 - You've carefully constructed a view to power an app or a Zapier/Slack integration

-- You've made a filtered view that's being used for a view share link or embed, and changing the filters could inadvertently expose sensitive information
+- You've made a filtered view that's being used for a view share link or embed, and changing the filtering conditions could inadvertently expose sensitive information

 - You've created a view for a team or process that many collaborators look at on a frequent basis